 Eileen gave up a very promising singing career to devote more time to her capacity as chairman.
-When asked why she gave up so much to assume this responsibility, she replied, "Oh, I suppose it's my maternal instincts," and gently repressed a delinquent cowlick on my head, repairs on a thoroughly-shredded male ego.
+When asked why she gave up so much to assume this responsibility, she replied, "Oh, I suppose it's my maternal instincts," and gently repressed a delinquent cowlick on my head.